nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ## Installation Guide

 1. Ensure you have Java `11` or above installed in your Computer.
-You can also install it [here](https://www.oracle.com/sg/java/technologies/javase/jdk11-archive-downloads.html)
+You can also install it [here](https://www.oracle.com/sg/java/technologies/javase/jdk11-archive-downloads.html).

-2. Download the latest `tutormaster.jar`.
+2. Download the latest `tutormaster.jar` [here](https://github.com/AY2122S1-CS2103T-W16-4/tp/releases).

 3. Copy the file to the folder you want to use as the home folder for your TutorMaster.